Vaibhav2002/DocuBox-AndroidApp/README.md

 ### Technical details

-- DocuBox uses Firebase for user authentication, it supports email based authentication and Google authentication
-- DocuBox uses Hasura Cloud's PostgreSQL as it's primary database.
+- DocuBox uses custom NodeJS Server running on Linode as its backend.
-- DocuBox uses Hasura's GraphQL API to access the database and is much easier to work with compared to a REST interface.
+- DocuBox uses Retrofit to make all REST API calls to the NodeJS backend.
-- DocuBox has full offline support, it uses Android's ROOM database for caching all data offline.
 - DocuBox is made using Kotlin and following Modern Android Development practices.
 - DocuBox uses Kotlin Coroutines and Flow to handle all asynchronous tasks.
 - DocuBox uses all Jetpack libraries and follows MVVM architecture.
 It also has a G.O.A.T rating in Android's  M.A.D scorecard.